+CASHIERS OFFICE

-CASHIERS OFFICE 714-564-6965, VL-205B
+714-564-6965, VL-205B

-The Cashiers Office collects student fees and issues refunds for: student registration, transcript fees, bus passes, testing assessment fees, employee/student parking, and employee/student ID fees.
-Student and Employee photo IDs are taken and issued in this office (VL-205B).
+The Cashiers Office collects student fees and issues refunds for: student registration, transcript fees, testing assessment fees, bus passes, department trips and events.
+Student and Employee photo IDs are taken and issued in this office.
 Phone or counter assistance is available for inquiries related to fee payment and registration including student record holds.
-Registration fees may be paid in person in the office or online through the student's web advisor account at www.sac.edu.
+Registration fees may be paid in person or online through the student's web advisor account at www.sac.edu.